dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 This class variable lists all of the environment variables that are set by the wrapper.
 These variables are typically referenced in the wrapped MET config file for the tool and are named with a *METPLUS\_* prefix.
-All of the variables that are referenced in the wrapped MET config file must be listed here so that they will always be set to prevent an error when MET reads the config file.
 An empty string will be set if they are not set to another value by the wrapper.
+Almost all of the variables that are referenced in the wrapped MET config file must be listed here so that they will always be set to prevent an error when MET reads the config file.
+The exceptions are **METPLUS_MET_CONFIG_OVERRIDES** and **METPLUS_TIME_OFFSET_WARNING** which are automatically set and included in the CommandBuilder initialization step.

+See :ref:`bc_add_met_config` for more information on how to determine the values to add to this list.

 DEPRECATED_WRAPPER_ENV_VAR_KEYS
 --------------------------------